 Does it Help protect DNA?

-Nicotinamide riboside has been found to limit or stop the growth of tumours in mice exposed to high levels of oxidative stress.
+Nicotinamide riboside has been found to limit or stop the growth of tumors in mice exposed to high levels of oxidative stress.
 This is mainly because reduced levels of NAD+ synthesis in the body may result in DNA damage.
-Increasing NAD+ levels may protect the cells against DNA damage and tumour progression.
-NAD+ levels have also shown to have an impact on age-related tumours.
+Increasing NAD+ levels may protect the cells against DNA damage and tumor progression.
+NAD+ levels have also shown to have an impact on age-related tumors.
 Increasing NAD+ levels has been studied as a potential treatment for liver health.
 It is important to note that Nicotinamide Riboside is not an approved treatment for any disease, illness or condition at this time.